Impact of Absorption due to Zero-Field Splitting on Loss in Dielectrics: A Case Study in Sapphire: Discussion

-Crowley \textit{et al.}~\cite{crowley_disentangling_2023} identified the TLS contribution based on temperature ($T$) and power ($P$) dependence, which is a common approach to distinguish between different contributions to loss.
+Crowley \textit{et al.}~\cite{crowley_disentangling_2023} identified the TLS contribution based on temperature ($T$) and power ($P$) dependence, which is a common approach in device characterization to distinguish between different contributions to loss.
 The ZFS mechanism discussed here effectively also acts as a TLS, and the $T$ dependence can be included in Eq.~(\ref{eq:md}) with a factor

 where $p_{I/F}$ is the phonon occupation factor and $k_{\rm B}$ is the Boltzmann constant.
 The loss is independent of $T$ at low temperatures and saturates to a constant at high $T$.